Vacation (2015 film): Development

 In February 2010, it was announced by New Line Cinema (owned by Warner Bros., which released the previous films) that a new Vacation film was being produced.
-Executive Producer was Steven Mnuchin.
-Produced by David Dobkin and written and directed by John Francis Daley and Jonathan Goldstein, the story focuses on Rusty Griswold as he takes his own family to Walley World.
+The executive producer was Steven Mnuchin.
+It was produced by David Dobkin and written and directed by John Francis Daley and Jonathan Goldstein.

 Casting

 In July 2012, it was announced that Ed Helms would star in the sequel as Rusty Griswold, who now has his own family misadventures on the road.
 On March 28, 2013, Variety announced that original series stars Beverly D'Angelo and Chevy Chase were in talks to reprise their roles, most likely in the form of a torch-passing cameo role.
 No mention was made of other series regulars, such as Randy Quaid's Cousin Eddie.

 On April 23, 2013, it was reported that the film had been delayed indefinitely, due to creative differences.
 Later, Chris Hemsworth and Charlie Day were also reported to co-star.
 Skyler Gisondo and Steele Stebbins played Rusty Griswold's sons along with Helms and Christina Applegate.
 On September 15, Leslie Mann joined the film to play Rusty's sister, Audrey Griswold.
 On September 29, Keegan-Michael Key and Regina Hall were cast to play family friends of the Griswolds.

 On October 10, director Daley revealed in an interview that he might have a cameo with Samm Levine and Martin Starr, which would be a reunion of cult comedy show Freaks and Geeks, though it was not confirmed.
 On November 12, four actors joined to play Four Corners cops, Tim Heidecker, Nick Kroll, Kaitlin Olson, and Michael Peña.